LyonKhang/-Ethereum-Blocks/README.md

 # Ethereum Block
 ## About The Project
 This Ethereum Block is made in Java.
 This project demonstrates how the Ethereum block works using Java, an example of extracting data and transactions into readable user data.
+JavaDoc documents all code functions to the example of Ethereum data and its transaction.
+Junit is also used to test if the function is working properly.

 ### Table of Contents
 <!-- TABLE OF CONTENTS -->